-Of the 1,700 Fulbrighters, 19% are at the Ph.D. degree level, 17% are at the Master’s level, and 65% are at the Bachelor’s degree level.
+Of the 1,700 Fulbrighters, 19 percent are at the PhD degree level, 17 percent are at the master’s degree level, and 65 percent are at the bachelor’s degree level.
 Students receiving awards for this academic year applied through 600 colleges or universities.
-Lists of Fulbright recipients are available at: www.fulbrightonline.org/us.

-Visit the Council for International Exchange of Scholars for information regarding The Fulbright Scholar Program, for scholars and professionals.
+Visit Council for International Exchange of Scholars for information regarding The Fulbright Scholar Program.

 - Campus Life